 GeneCards Summary for SCD5 Gene

 SCD5 (Stearoyl-CoA Desaturase 5) is a Protein Coding gene.
-Diseases associated with SCD5 include spondylocostal dysostosis and obesity.
+Diseases associated with SCD5 include obesity.
 Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include iron ion binding and stearoyl-CoA 9-desaturase activity.
 An important paralog of this gene is SCD.

 UniProtKB/Swiss-Prot Summary for SCD5 Gene